 Under the Google-Apple rules, collection and storage of "bluetooth handshakes" between devices is processed by the operating system and not on the level of the app.
 Jaap-Henk Hoepman, a cryptographer and privacy expert, also at Radboud university, is a proponent of a decentralised system, who nevertheless sees the stance adopted by Google and Apple as “a power grab”.
 It means only Google and Apple control how the system works and who will have access to it.
 “We should demand access to the raw Bluetooth stack to implement contact tracing entirely within the app – based on open designs, based on our own values, on our own terms,” said Hoepman.

 Governance issues are part and parcel of evolving tech ethics.
 Michele Loi, data ethics researcher at the University of Zurich, sees the tension between governments and big-tech as a system of checks and balances that is not yet effectively enshrined in national data protection laws.
-He cites to explain how large tech corporations have evolved to protect their users’ privacy against government overreach: “It’s far from an ideal system.
+He cites the San Bernardino case to explain how large tech corporations have evolved to protect their users’ privacy against government overreach: “It’s far from an ideal system.
 But suppose we could get rid of the power of Google and Apple so now governments get to decide on all these questions; how our phones work, what data is recorded.
 That would leave governments, even democratically elected governments, with so much power and no balance ...
 Do we really want to trust them so much?”

 The debate about control over contact tracing is just one consequence of the growing role of big tech – Google, Amazon, Facebook, Apple and Microsoft – in critical infrastructure and essential services.